SidPeddi/Weather/Setup.md

 #### Weather API
 Make an account at   and go to the [api keys](https://home.openweathermap.org/api_keys) section.
-Copy/pasta that key to the .env file using `WEATHER_KEY` as your key
+Copy/pasta that key to the .env file using `OPENWEATHERMAP_API_KEY` as your key
 ```
-WEATHER_KEY=1234567890asdfjkl
+OPENWEATHERMAP_API_KEY=1234567890asdfjkl
 ```
 You can now run your local.